easylearningscores/PastNet/README.md

-# PastNet
+# ACM-MM-ST
-This is the official implementation of the paper 'PastNet: Introducing Physical Inductive Biases for Spatio-temporal Video Prediction’
+The official implementation code of the paper